JonathanFry3/KSolve/frystl/README.md

 An mf_vector offers another advantage.
 It is stable with respect to *push_back()* or *emplace_back()* calls.
 That is, pointers and references are still valid after such a call.
-It also means that up to a predefined size, which can easily be made *very* large, read access is safe in a multi-threaded program as long as the only changes being made are new elements added at the back.
+It also means that up to a predefined size, which can easily be made arbitrarily large, read access is safe in a multi-threaded program as long as the only changes being made are new elements added at the back.
+In that circustance, iterators (except *end()*) also remain valid.